LethargicTactician/LethargicTactician/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lethargictactician&label=Profile%20views&color=0e75b6&style=flat" alt="lethargictactician" /> </p>

-- 🔭 I’m currently working on **Various projects that will challenge me to improve what I already know, one of these being my personal porfolio which is still in progrees :)**
+- 🔭 I’m currently working on **Various projects that will challenge me to improve what I already know, one of these being my personal porfolio which is still in progress :)**

 - 🌱 I’m currently learning **AI (GCP, TensorFlow), and Python.**